 - What accomplishments or qualifications make you stand out as an applicant?

 - What key skills do you possess that are relevant to the position?

 Accomplishments are especially important, as they help you to give real-life examples of how you apply your skills during major assignments or projects.

-Here is an example of how to describe an accomplishment in an interior designer cover letter
+Here's an example of how to describe accomplishments in an interior designer cover letter